arthur-albuquerque/tocilizumab_reanalysis/README.txt

 Repository for the project "A Bayesian Interpretation of Subgroup Analyses: RECOVERY Trial on Tocilizumab and COVID-19".

-We pre-registered this project in the [OpenScienceFramework](https://osf.io/qhvcp/).
+We pre-registered this project at https://osf.io/qhvcp/.

 Authors:
 Arthur M. Albuquerque